rizinorg/book/src/configuration/files.md

 ### Target file

-If you want to run a script everytime you open a file, just create a file with the same name of the file but appending `.rz` to it.
+If you want to run a script every time you open a file, just create a file with the same name of the file but appending `.rz` to it.